kaanozbudak/PythonFlaskExample/README.md

 # PythonFlaskExample
-You can find out Python Flask structure here
+You can find out Python Flask structure here, its gonna be AWESOME